Ivo-Balbaert/The_Way_to_Jai/book/33_Graphical modules.md

 ## 33.5 The _Simp_ module
 Simp is a simple 2D API framework for drawing graphics with OpenGL as backend, completely written in Jai.
 It is high-level and easy-to-use, and is built on a modern API.
+In this section, a number of simple examples are shown.
+They come from the many graphical Jai experiments by [Tsoding](https://github.com/tsoding).

 ### 33.5.1 A simple window
 Here is Simp's minimum code to open and close a window: